 Overwatering is one of the most common problems when growing cacti and succulents.
-As a general rule, plants should be watered in the summer on a 7 to 10-day intervals in well-drained soils.
-More often, if the soil is sandy and less often if the soil is heavier.
+As a general rule, plants should be watered in the summer at 7 to 10-day intervals in well-drained soils.
+More often, if the soil is sandy and less frequently if the soil is heavier.
 In the winter, irrigation should be reduced because most cacti go dormant.

 3. Not Providing the Proper Amount of Sunlight